Employment tribunal hearings

 It's important that you understand what's going on, and you're entitled to ask if you don't.
 So if the tribunal panel or your employer's representative says something that you don't understand, ask them to explain what they mean.
 You can take the time you need to understand things and answer a question.

 Sometimes people feel scared or daunted by how their employer's representative is treating them.
-The employer's representative may try to intimidate you, if you're really unhappy with how you're being treated you should raise this with the Chairperson.
+It's a usual tactic for the employer's representative to try to intimidate you.
+But if you're really unhappy with how you're being treated you should raise this with the judge.

 Employment tribunals are normally in office buildings and the hearings are held in individual tribunal rooms.